 Pippali is a very diverse essential in the world of Ayurvedic medicine.
-The name itself means “to drink and digest” revealing one of its main benefits of increasing the digestion and burning toxins.
-As an herb or a culinary spice, Pippali is commonly used to treat a wide range of disorders from cough, cold, congestion to digestive issues, reproductive issues and even mental imbalances.
+The name itself means “to drink and digest,” revealing one of its main benefits: Increasing the digestion and burning toxins.
+As an herb or a culinary spice, Pippali is commonly used to treat a wide range of disorders from coughs, colds, and congestion to digestive issues, reproductive issues, and even mental imbalances.

-Pippali can be a great herbal option any time of year, however, due to its powerful lung rejuvenation properties it is an exceptionally amazing herb to take during the Spring season.
-Although Springtime possesses many beautiful aspects, this season is also well known for irritating allergies, congestion, colds and cough.
-Ayurveda states that the Spring is the main time of year for Kapha dosha, and therefore Kapha imbalances such as the ones just mentioned will flourish.
-Adding Pippali to your Springtime seasonal routine will be a great addition to ward away the common issues that this season brings.
+Pippali can be a great herbal option any time of year.
+However, due to its powerful lung rejuvenation properties, it is an exceptionally amazing herb to take during the spring season.
+Although springtime possesses many beautiful aspects, this season is also well known for irritating allergies, congestion, colds, and cough.
+Ayurveda states that the spring season is the main time of year for Kapha dosha and, therefore, Kapha imbalances such as the ones just mentioned will flourish.
+Adding Pippali to your springtime seasonal routine will be a great addition to ward away the common issues that this season brings.

 Pippali is known as a “tridoshic” herb, as it is suitable for all body-types.
-Unlike its close relative, black pepper (maricha), Pippali can even be used in moderation for Pitta types due to its cooling post-digestive effect (vipak).
+Unlike its close relative, black pepper (maricha), Pippali can even be used in moderation for Pitta types due to its cooling, post-digestive effect (vipak).
 Therefore, Pippali can be a safe and effective option for most digestive disorders, even when Pitta (fire/heat) is increased in the body.
-Please note that this is a very potent herb and should only be used in small dosages, although Kapha types can typically get away with taking a bit of a larger amount.
+Please note that this is a very potent herb and should only be used in small dosages, although Kapha types can typically get away with taking a bit more.